 Possession of any amount in public view is a misdemeanor with a maximum penalty of three months in jail and $250.
 Police have long used this loophole to trick people into displaying their cannabis so they can be arrested for possession of small amounts.
 Officials have promised to curb the practice.

-Possession of between 25 grams and 2 ounces is a misdemeanor in New York and is punishable by up to three months in jail and $500.
-If the amount is between 2 and 8 ounces, the maximum penalty is one year in jail plus $1,000.
+Possession of between 25 grams and two ounces is a misdemeanor in New York and is punishable by up to three months in jail and $500.
+If the amount is between two and eight ounces, the maximum penalty is one year in jail plus $1,000.

-Possession of between 8 ounces and one pound is a felony and carries a top penalty of four years in prison plus $5,000.
-Possession of 1 to 10 pounds is punishable by up to seven years in prison and $5,000.
+Possession of between eight ounces and one pound is a felony and carries a top penalty of four years in prison plus $5,000.
+Possession of one to 10 pounds is punishable by up to seven years in prison and $5,000.
 And possession of more than 10 pounds carries a maximum term of 15 years in prison plus $15,000 in fines.

 Sale of less than 25 grams for profit is a misdemeanor punishable by up to one year in jail and $1,000.
-It is a felony, meanwhile, to sell between 25 grams and 4 ounces, and the maximum term for that offense is four years in prison and $5,000.
-If the amount is between 4 ounces and 1 pound, the maximum sentence increases to seven years and $5,000.
+It is a felony, meanwhile, to sell between 25 grams and four ounces, and the maximum term for that offense is four years in prison and $5,000.
+If the amount is between four ounces and one pound, the maximum sentence increases to seven years and $5,000.

 It is also a felony to traffic any amount of marijuana.
-Conviction comes with a mandatory minimum sentence of 15 years in prison and a maximum of 25 years.
+Conviction comes with a mandatory minimum sentence of 15 years in prison and a maximum of 25 years, plus up to $100,000 in fines.

 It is illegal to grow cannabis in New York for any purpose.
 Growing any number of plants is a misdemeanor with a maximum penalty of one year in jail and $1,000 in fines.
 Growers can be charged with both cultivation and possession of the same product, so penalties may be even greater.